ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 paint.
 Put a cont of this over thee
 timber, and there is not a
 man that
-will live to see it rotten
+will live to see it rotten.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mohi:batch_mohi_ansel_ver01:data:sn85034039:00294559930:1877052501:0090/pct:16.554847,33.401093,11.640389,13.479863/!600,600/0/default.jpg"/>
 </td>